 A master's thesis in engineering covers a topic related to a professional field, and the student shall agree on the topic with a professor in the field.
 The thesis subject may also be multidisciplinary (the content may include both major and minor subjects) in a manner agreed with the professor in the field.

-Abstract text serves as a maturity test in Master's thesis.
+The abstract text serves as a maturity test in Master's thesis.
 Abstract length should be one page when following the writing guidelines.

-These guidelines apply to licentiate theses.
+Guidelines mentioned above apply also to licentiate theses.

 When you feel your thesis draft is ready, submit it to the supervisor (the thesis supervisor) for pre-review.
 The supervisor provides feedback and possible suggestions for corrections.
 Re-submit the corrected version to the supervisor.
 After this the supervisor authorises the handing in of your thesis for plagiarism inspection.

-All theses at the University of Vaasa are subject to an electronic check using the Turnitin plagiarism detection service before the work can be approved.
+All theses at the University of Vaasa are subjected to an electronic check using the Turnitin plagiarism detection service before the work can be approved.
 The check will also be mentioned on your university transcript.
 Follow your supervisor's instructions on submitting your completed thesis to the Moodle platform for the Turnitin check.

 Once your supervisor has inspected the plagiarism inspection report and verified that nothing was flagged, the supervisor authorises the submission of your final thesis for review, archiving and publication in the Osuva publication archive.